 I spent the final days of 2022 in quiet reflection of the incredible year of travel I had.
-I spent the first week of the new year reconnecting with family and sharing our discoveries from our collective end of year reflections.
+I spent the first week of the new year reconnecting with family and sharing our discoveries from our collective end-of-year reflections.

 I’m in awe of the year I had.